benthomasson/fsm-designer-svg/docs/index.rst

-.. ansible-network-ui documentation master file, created by sphinx-quickstart.
+.. fsm-designer-svg documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ansible-network-ui's documentation!
+Welcome to fsm-designer-svg's documentation!
 ====================================================================

 Contents: